Denis Jean Achille Luchaire: Biography

 Luchaire was born in Paris.
 In 1879 he became a professor at Bordeaux and in 1889 professor of mediaeval history at the Sorbonne; in 1895 he became a member of the Académie des sciences morales et politiques, where he obtained the Jean Reynaud prize just before his death.

-His grandnephew was the French collaborationist Jean Luchaire, during World War II.
+His grandnephew was the French journalist Jean Luchaire, a collaborationist with the Nazis during World War II.

 Works

 The most important of Achille Luchaire's earlier works is his Histoire des institutions monarchiques de la France sous les premiers Capétiens (1883 and again 1891); he also wrote: